 Strengths in the SWOT analysis of Dunkin Donuts

 A strong niche – Fast food is a competitive segment in retail.
-But even in fast food, Subway concentrated on a unique niche which is why it could explore its own potential.
+But even in fast food, Dunkin Donuts concentrated on a unique niche which is why it could explore its own potential.
 This niche was Desserts like Donuts, Pastries, Bagels, Muffins, Cakes and whatnot – everything related to a bakery.
 Imagine the worlds largest bakery and you can understand what Dunkin Donuts does.
 Besides bakery items, coffee is a very big hit too.
 In fact, after 2003, Dunkin donuts started concentrating more on its Coffee then on its donuts.

 Brand following – The brand is famous for two things – One is its Coffee / Donuts and the other is the Ice creams under Baskin Robbins.
 Both the brands have huge fan following and people love the food items that come out of both of these companies.
 In 2014, Dunkin Donuts changed its name to Dunkin Brands Inc and had 4 sub brands – Dunkin Donuts, Baskin Robbins, Mr Donut and Togo’s franchise.
 It has a total revenue of 6.2 Billion dollars.